Ecuador rallies Latin America in Assange battle with UK

-QUITO (Reuters) - Ecuador cast its dispute with Britain over asylum for WikiLeaks’ founder Julian Assange as a struggle against colonialism on Saturday, drawing growing support from its neighbors in the international diplomatic saga.
+QUITO (Reuters) - Ecuadorean President Rafael Correa on Saturday cast the Andean country’s tensions with Britain over asylum for WikiLeaks’ founder Julian Assange as a menace to Latin America, warning the UK that it should think twice before trampling on the region’s sovereignty.

-Incensed by London’s threat to break into the Ecuadorean Embassy where the former hacker is taking refuge, President Rafael Correa’s government has accused Britain of bullying and has formally granted Assange asylum.
+Incensed by London’s threat to break into the Ecuadorean embassy where the former hacker is taking refuge, Correa’s government has accused Britain of “colonial” bullying and has formally granted the Australian asylum.

 Britain says it will not allow the anti-secrecy campaigner from Australia to travel to South America because it is obliged to extradite him to Sweden, where he is wanted for questioning over rape and sexual assault allegations.